dapoadedire/folio-v3/src/content/blog/django-ckeditor.md

 After checking our admin section and we can see that the ckeditor has been integrated successfully, it's time to add a new post and see the effects.

--Still on the admin page, proceed to add a post and add your desired customizations.
+Still on the admin page, proceed to add a post and add your desired customizations.

 ![addpost.png](<https://cdn.hashnode.com/res/hashnode/image/upload/v1651493430992/dUYT9ojEL.png> )

-- Save the post and go to the blogpage to view the it.
+Save the post and go to the blogpage to view the it.

 ![postbefore.png](<https://cdn.hashnode.com/res/hashnode/image/upload/v1651494311446/qbpTA0n8l.png> )